wookdev/wookdev.github.io/imho/iMac.md

 it turned a computer into an appliance.
 Something to fit into the d&eacute;cor of the home.
 Almost every consumer electronics item can be purchased in at least black or silver, for example.
-But of course, Apple being the bunch of 60's throwbacks they seem to want to be now days, the colors they picked left me saying &quot;Oh please!&quot;.
-No way would I be caught dead with a &quot;Strawberry&quot; iMac.
+But of course, Apple being the bunch of 60's throwbacks they seem to want to be now days, the colors they picked left me saying "Oh please!".
+No way would I be caught dead with a "Strawberry" iMac.
 And for the most part, I still had all my other complaints about them as well.

 They were still popular, and had been around a couple of years.